 - 1 question on composition of a bass line

-- Sing and record on a cassette tape or CD two brief, primarily diatonic melodies (of about four to eight bars)
+- Sing and record two brief, primarily diatonic melodies (of about four to eight bars)

 - You will have 75 seconds to examine and practice each melody and 30 seconds to perform it

-- You may sing or whistle the melody beginning with the given starting pitch or another pitch in a range that is more comfortable.
+- You may sing the melody beginning with the given starting pitch or another pitch in a range that is more comfortable.